mmiranda222/.statsuite/content/contribution/issue process.md

 ### Technical (Dev) workflow
 1. Review<br>
 The Dev Team reviews the issue and make sure that the expected outcome of the fix/implementation/solution is clear, feasible and appropriate.<br>
-If some parts are not clear, then the Technical Team contacts (e.g. through comments) the previous team (PO Team, Graphical Design Team or back-end Dev Team).<br>
+If some parts are not clear, then the Technical Team contacts (e.g. through comments) the previous team in the process (PO Team, Graphical Design Team or .NET.SQL Dev Team).<br>
 **DoD**: the issue is quality checked.
 It has been validated by both PO and Technical Teams and it is ready for Implementation.<br>

 2. Implement<br>